-Cymbalta is the brand name of the medication Duloxetine.
+Cymbalta is the brand name of the prescription medication Duloxetine.
 It belongs to the class of medication known as Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs).
-Other drugs in this class are Milnacipran (Savella), Venlafaxine (Effexor), and Desvenlafaxine (Pristiq).
+It is used in the treatment of neuropathic pain, generalized anxiety disorders, major depressive disorder, and chronic pain.

-Up to 80 percent of people who stop using Cymbalta abruptly experience withdrawal symptoms.
-The timeline for the manifestation of these symptoms varies from patient to patient depending on the length of drug use and the dose being used.
-These symptoms could be both physical and psychological and some of them include;
+You are more likely to have withdrawal symptoms if you stop using the drug abruptly.
+The timeline of these symptoms varies from person to person, depending on the length of drug use and the dose being used.
+These symptoms could be both physical and psychological.
+Here are some:

 - Severe headache